ZhenyingZhu/StudyNotes/AIAndData.md

 Got error: `ValueError: Unrecognized configuration class <class 'transformers.models.m2m_100.configuration_m2m_100.M2M100Config'> for this kind of AutoModel: AutoModelForCausalLM.`

+To use it, `pip install sentencepiece`, `python -m pip install --upgrade pip setuptools wheel`

 ## Concept

 A model is a large mathematical function trained to understand and generate data.